simplex-chat/simplex-chat/simplex-messaging.md

 - logs of the client commands and transport connections in the production environment.
-- history of deleted connections, retrieved or removed messages.
+- history of deleted connections, retrieved or acknowledged messages.
 - snapshots of the database they use to store connections and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server.